• Home

 large scale canvas diy project

 The fabric of the drop cloth, while thick, does not have a super tight weave so if you were to paint directly on it, it would probably need several coats.
+You can also add a coat of primer or gesso.
 I planned on adding some texture to my painting from the beginning so I first added a layer of joint compound.
-I’m really glad I did because I think it really helped with the overall look of the painting.

 How to make a large scale canvas